slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»
 «What does your team think?»
 «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
-Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen.'*
+Smart people will get to the same place you were going, or if you are humble enough to listen, you may learn something.'*

 2. If you're certain the delivered work is not good enough give a reason.

 > *'«Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.'*

-HOWEVER... a leader needs humbleness.
-Gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
+HOWEVER... gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*